snowdrop/k8s-infra/ansible/playbook/README.md

 ## Host management in Ansible

 The first step is to add the host to the Ansible inventory but also to create the needed keys under the password store.
-The section describes how to maintain our hosts and their use.
+This section describes how to maintain our hosts and their use.

 ### Updating and retrieving the inventory

-As commented before, the host information (user, pwd, ssh port, ...) is obtained from the team github `passwordstore` project.
+As commented before, the host information (user, pwd, ssh port, ...) is obtained from the github `passwordstore` team project.
 Because a host can already be defined under the store, prior to execute the playbook creating a host, check the content of the hetzner store key using the following command

 ```bash